Rosefae/rfantasy-megasale/README.md

 `npm start` and `localhost:8080`.

 ## To-dos (2025):
+- [x] Add a basic search
+- [x] Separate out wide storefronts in the filter, and generally improve the filtering
 - [ ] For books not on sale on intl Amazon, instead of hiding the intl links altogether, add an exclaimation mark next to the intl links with a tooltip saying "Not verified to be on sale internationally"
-- [ ] Make the serach more forgiving of spaces / punctuation (nice to have)
+- [ ] Make the search more forgiving of spaces / punctuation (nice to have)
+- [ ] Update styles
+- [ ] Bring in new data and iron out the seams

 ## Future Improvements:
 - Probably worth it to get an API key and pull the images properly